 Most laser pointers shine only as long as you hold down a button.
 But some models have a "constant-on" setting.
 These are becoming popular as pointing aids for telescopes.
 Once the laser is mounted and coaligned with the scope, you just move the scope around till it's pointing at your target star, and when you look in the eyepiece, there it is.

-The green laser pointers in common use among astronomers and the general public have a power output of a little less than 5 milliwatts; in the US, these are called Class 3a lasers.
+The green laser pointers in common use among astronomers and the general public have a power output of a little less than 5 milliwatts; in the U.S., these are called Class 3a lasers.
 Lower-wattage lasers, such as those in CD players and laser printers, are Class 1 or 2, while higher-wattage units, such as those in medical or industrial equipment, are Class 3b or 4.
 The higher the class, the more severe the warning label required by the US Food and Drug Administration (FDA).

 Compared with incandescent light bulbs, which draw tens to hundreds of watts (not milliwatts), 5 mW sounds like very little.
 But laser light is highly concentrated into a very narrow beam.
 Moreover, this beam is highly collimated, meaning it diverges (spreads out) very slowly.
 Laser pointers typically emit a beam about a millimeter in diameter.
 Even as far as a kilometer away, the beam is no more than a meter across.
+For stargazing applications, a 5-mW green laser is completely adequate.

 If you were to look directly into the beam of a 5-mW laser at close range — which you definitely should not do! — the spot you'd see would appear brighter than the Sun (and everybody knows you should never stare at the Sun).
 A laser's intensity at any distance is much higher than that of a similarly energetic ordinary light source, which spreads its emissions over a much wider angle.